Dosage Form: injection, solution

 The maintenance dose is based on lean body weight, renal function, age, and concomitant products [see Clinical Pharmacology (12.3)].

-The recommended starting maintenance dose in adult patients with normal renal function is given in Table 2.
+The recommended starting maintenance dose in adults and pediatric patients over 10 years old with normal renal function is given in Table 2.
 Doses may be increased every 2 weeks according to clinical response, serum drug levels, and toxicity.

 |mcg = microgram|